jhthorsen/mojo-server-daemoncontrol/README.md

 This server is an alternative to [Mojo::Server::Hypnotoad](https://metacpan.org/pod/Mojo%3A%3AServer%3A%3AHypnotoad) where each of the workers handle long running (WebSocket) requests.
-The main difference is that a hot reload will simply start new workers, instead of restarting the manager.
+The main difference is that a hot deploy will simply start new workers, instead of restarting the manager.
 This is useful if you need/want to deploy a new version of your server during the ["graceful\_timeout"](#graceful_timeout).
 Normally this is not something you would need, but in some cases where the graceful timeout and long running requests last for